-Did you know you can set off a series of tasks in your smart home with an Alexa routine?
-An Alexa routine is a series of operations condensed into a single command or set on a timed schedule.
-For example, if you wake up in the morning and say, “Alexa, start my day,” she can switch on a smart plug to start the coffee machine and start playing your workout music.
-Or you can simply set an Alexa routine to turn on your lights every day when you come home.
-Here’s how to set up Alexa routines:
+You can use routines on Alexa to control all your smart home devices with a single command or set them to turn on or off on a schedule.
+For example, if you wake up in the morning and say, “Alexa, start my day,” and your smart plug will turn on the coffee machine as your smart speakers start playing your morning playlist.
+Or you can simply set an Alexa routine to turn on your lights at the same time that you come home every day.
+Here’s how to set up any kind of Alexa routine.

 How to Set Routines on Alexa

-- Launch the Alexa app on your mobile device.
-If you don’t have the app yet, you can download it from the App Store or the Google Play Store.
+- Open the Alexa app.
+If you don’t have the app yet, you can download it from the Apple App Store or the Google Play Store.

-- Tap the menu icon.
-This is the hamburger icon that looks like three horizontal lines in the upper-left corner of your app screen.
+- Then tap More.
+This is the three-line icon in the bottom-right corner of your screen.

-- After you finish setting up the routine trigger, select Add Action.
-This is where you set the actions that the trigger will start.
+- After you finish setting up the routine trigger, select Add action.
+You will see this at the bottom of the section.